Conflict – 20th Century

 Penang and the German Navy in Two World Wars

-The port of Penang, off Malaya’s west coast, was to be the unlikely scene of a very one-sided battle in 1914 in which a light cruiser of the Imperial German Navy was to take on a Russian counterpart.
+The port of Penang, off Malaya’s west coast, was to be the unlikely scene of a very one-sided battle in 1914 in which the light cruiser SMS Emden of the Imperial German Navy was to take on a Russian counterpart.
 But that was not the end of Germany’s involvement with this South-East Asian Port, for three decades later its navy was to back in force – this time in alliance with the Japanese.